 H5Ocork Semantics

-The semantics of the function are fairly straightforward, with the exception of when a file ID is passed in.
-When H5Ocork(object_id) is called on a file object:
+H5Ocork(object_id) is used to cork specific persistent objects in the metadata cache, preventing them from being flushed to storage.
+When it is called on a persistent object identifier:

 The object will be marked as "corked" in the metadata cache.

-SPECIAL CASE: Calling H5Ocork() on a file identifier returned from H5Fopen() or H5Fcreate() will cork the entire metadata cache.
-This will be equivalent to the corking functionality present in H5Pset_mdc_config().

-No components of the object will be evicted or flushed to disk by the cache's LRU policy.
+No components of the object will be evicted or flushed to storage by the cache's LRU policy.

 Flushing/eviction must be performed manually by the user with the H5Oflush() or H5Fflush() call.